Student Projects

-We are looking for a motivated student to participate in this novel project.
-We are looking for a student with programming skills in R, python, and previous experience with machine learning.
-Experience with transcriptomics analysis and deconvolution are valuable, yet not required.
+We are looking for a motivated student to participate in this interdisciplinary project.
+We are looking for a student with data science and programming skills in Python and previous experience with machine learning (PyTorch, Sklearn).
+Experience with genomic data types, bioinformatic tools and GitHub are valuable, yet not required.

 Expected duration: 3-4 months

-If you are interested, please contact Mariam Ait Oumelloul ([email protected]).
+If you are interested, please contact Barry Ryan ([email protected]).

 Master Thesis Projects